Some bottles mimic the experience of breastfeeding, such as this Mimijumi bottle.

-The top of the Mimijumi bottle is a flesh-colored dome which looks very similar to a human breast.
-It has been designed to look and feel like a breast, which will, in theory, work hand-in-hand with breastfeeding or transitioning from breastfeeding to a bottle.
+The top of the Mimijumi bottle is a flesh-colored dome that looks very similar to a mother’s breast.
+In theory, this should work hand-in-hand with breastfeeding or transitioning from breastfeeding to a bottle.

 This product has an improved nipple design from earlier versions.
 If you order the Very Hungry bottle, you get an 8-ounce bottle, a cap, and a screw-on slow-flow nipple.